Dr Andrew Mayers

 (Faculty of Science and Technology)

 My work frequently attracts the attention of local and national media.
 Please click here to see an overview of radio, TV, and other media appearances.

 I am a psychologist specialising in child and family mental health (particularly perinatal mental illness) and sleep (especially children).
 I actively campaign for raising better awareness for mental health, and challenge stigma and discrimination.
 I am also keen to help tackle child abuse and the impact that this has on future risk for mental health problems.
 I serve on several local and national advisory groups for maternal mental illness.
 I act as Patron and Trustee for the Samaritans of Bournemouth and District and Patron for Dorset Mind.
 I am Chair of trustees for ActsFast, a child abuse charity based in Dorset.
 I work closely with Dorset HealthCare University NHS Foundation NHS Trust (DHUFT) and Dorset Police (in association with Dorset Police and Crime Commissioner) on the mental health street triage.
 I am Executive Producer for the Mordue Pictures feature film A Quiet Storm.

-I am employed as a Senior Lecturer at Bournemouth University, where I teach clinical psychology and statistics.
+I am employed as a Senior Lecturer at Bournemouth University, where I teach clinical psychology and mental health.
 I also hold an honorary post at Dorset HealthCare University NHS Foundation Trust.
 My research focuses on child and family mental health, particularly on sleep (for adults and children), perinatal mental health, and behavioural, emotional and social difficulties in children and young people.

 On this site, you can find details of my current and planned research, an overview of my teaching duties, and links to my published book on SPSS and statistics.
 I would welcome opportunities to collaborate on research programmes with other academics and health groups .